ChananArgov/TRACEvar/README MSB.md

 Place the dataset file in the 'Data' folder.

 # TRACEvar usage for model construction
-To create TRACEvar tissue-specific random forest models, run the Create_TRACEvar_Models_and_SHAP_Explainers.py script in the 'New Code' folder.
+To create TRACEvar tissue-specific random forest models, run the Create_TRACEvar_Models_and_SHAP_Explainers.py script in the 'MSB Code' folder.
 For each tissue model, the script will create 5 files in the 'Output' folder, as follows:
 1. a python [pickle](https://docs.python.org/3/library/pickle.html) (pkl) that include the trained model.
 2. a pkl file containing a dictionary of the model input features.
 3. a pkl file containing the [SHAP](https://shap.readthedocs.io/en/latest/index.html) explainer.